 985

-Transferwise is the new Paypal killer.
-I love Paypal but the transfer fees and their currency exchange rates never make me smile.
-Now you can save a ton of money.
+Transferwise I love Paypal but the transfer fees and currency exchange rates never make me smile.
 Transferwise is a money transfer service with lower rates on everything.
 It allows you to open a borderless bank account too.

 Working, Teaching & Volunteering Abroad